A Brief Overview of ReincarnationFrom The Science of Spirituality

 Reincarnation is the belief that a part of our consciousness will continue living after the death of the physical body and will be re-born into a new body here on Earth.
 The belief of reincarnation is widespread, in fact almost universal in the East, but it has never been that popular in the West.
 This is due to the scepticism of mainstream science and the fact that it is not really mentioned in the Christian Bible.
 However, times are slowly changing and more and more reputable doctors and scientists are now investigating aspects of reincarnation, including past life regression, near-death experiences and after-death communication.
 These phenomena were briefly described in Chapter 2 and the mechanisms behind them are explained in the next chapter.

 For many people the idea of life after death is very comforting because it lessens their grief and removes their fear of annihilation.
 For others it is a subject that is never contemplated because “ignorance is bliss”.
-But whether we believe in it or not, the fact remains that life after death is a certainty because life cannot be extinguished – it only changes form.
-Death is an unsuitable term for passing on to a higher form of life because the self/monad cannot die – ever!
+But whether we believe in it or not, life after death is a certainty because life cannot be extinguished – it only changes form.
+Death is an unsuitable term for “passing on” because the self/monad cannot die – ever!
 The bodies of incarnation are discarded when they are no longer required, but the monad is immortal.

 To the monad, each incarnation is like a day’s work.
 Leaving the physical-etheric body behind can be compared to taking off our overcoat, leaving the emotional body behind is like taking off our clothing, and leaving the mental body behind is like taking off our underwear.
 We return to our causal body (soul) completely naked to sleep for a while before awakening the next morning to get dressed again for another day’s work.
 We begin each new incarnation by putting on our underwear (mental body), our clothes (emotional body) and our overcoat (physical-etheric body).
 After a long hard day at work we are tired and our overcoat is worn out, so we take it off and head back home to sleep.